prideout/layout-viewer/README.md

 ## Next tasks

-Refactor: Viewer should have a custom Canvas component.

 On the viewer page, there should be a sidebar on the right that shows a list of layers.
 Each layer has a color swatch, visibility toggle, and opacity slider.
 Above the layer list are a few buttons: "Enable picking", "Show all", and "Hide all".

 Use [https://docs.rs/crate/bvh](https://docs.rs/crate/bvh) for accelerated picking.
 It uses nalgebra internally.
+Use a vec of (layer index, cell id) for the lookup table (one entry per triangle).

-Create an outline triangle buffer on the fly using the stroke feature in i_overlay.
+For the selection effect, create an outline triangle buffer on the fly using the stroke feature in i_overlay.

 Test on mobile.